-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
-You may be required to pay brokerage commissions on your purchases and sales of Institutional Class shares of the Fund from a financial intermediary, which are not reflected in this table.
-You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in A Class shares of funds in the TortoiseEcofin fund family.
+This table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in A Class shares of funds in the Tortoise fund family.
 Sales loads and waivers may vary by financial intermediary.
 For more information on specific financial intermediary sales loads and waivers, see Appendix A to the statutory Prospectus.
-More information about these and other discounts is available from your financial professional and in the "Shareholder Information - Class Descriptions" section of the Fund's Statutory Prospectus on page 47.
+More information about these and other discounts is available from your financial professional and in the "Shareholder Information - Class Descriptions" section of the Fund's Statutory Prospectus on page 41.

-Shareholder Fees (fees paid directly from your investment) Institutional A Class Class C Class T Class Maximum Front-End Sales Charge (Load) Imposed on Purchases (as a percentage of the offering price) 5.50% None None 2.50% Maximum Deferred Sales Charge (Load) (as a percentage of initial investment or the value of the investment at redemption, whichever is lower) None (1) None 1.00% (2) None Redemption Fee None None None None

-Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the Institutional value of your investment) A Class Class C Class T Class Management Fees 0.85% 0.85% 0.85% 0.85% Distribution and Service (Rule 12b-1) Fees 0.25% 0.00% 1.00% 0.25% Other Expenses (3) 0.07% 0.07% 0.07% 0.07% Total Annual Fund Operating Expenses 1.17% 0.92% 1.92% 1.17%
+Shareholder Fees (fees paid directly from your investment) A Class Institutional Class C Class T Class Maximum Front-End Sales Charge (Load) Imposed on Purchases (as a percentage of the offering price) 5.50% None None 2.50% Maximum Deferred Sales Charge (Load) (as a percentage of initial investment or the value of the investment at redemption, whichever is lower) None (1) None 1.00% (2) None lower) Redemption Eco None None None None Redemption Fee None None None None Annual Fund Operating Expenses (expenses that you pay as a percentage of the value of your investment) Management Fees 0.85% 0.85% 0.85% 0.85% Distribution and Service (Rule 12b-1) Fees 0.25% 0.00% 1.00% 0.25% Other Expenses (3) 0.07% 0.07% 0.07% 0.07% Total Annual Fund Operating Expenses 1.17% 0.92% 1.92% 1.17%